modernish/modernish/README.md

 that value with `pop` will only succeed if the key option with the same key value is given to the `pop` invocation.
 Similarly, popping a keyless value only succeeds if no key is given to `pop`.
-If there is any key mismatch, no changes are made and pop returns status 2.
-For instance, if a function pushes all its values with something like `--key=myfunction`, it can do a loop like `while pop --key=myfunction var; do ...` even if `var` already has other items on its stack that shouldn't be tampered with.
+If there is any key mismatch, no changes are made and `pop` returns status 2.
 Note that this is a robustness/convenience feature, not a security feature; the keys are not hidden in any way.
-(The [var/local](#user-content-use-varlocal) module, which provides stack-based local variables, internally makes use of this feature.)

 If the `--keepstatus` option is given, `pop` will exit with the exit status of the command executed immediately prior to calling `pop`.
 This